AbelG101/retailops_custom_modules/README.md

 > key features of the application.

-- **Inventory Management:Efficiently track and manage inventory levels to prevent stockouts and overstocking.**
+- **Inventory Management:** Efficiently track and manage inventory levels to prevent stockouts and overstocking.
-- **Sales Tracking:Monitor sales performance in real-time to make informed business decisions.**
+- **Sales Tracking:**Monitor sales performance in real-time to make informed business decisions.
-- **Purchasing:Streamline the purchasing process to ensure timely restocking of products.**
+- **Purchasing:** Streamline the purchasing process to ensure timely restocking of products.
-- **Customer Service:Enhance customer satisfaction through improved service and support.**
+- **Customer Service:** Enhance customer satisfaction through improved service and support.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>